-Members of the households of former W.R.
-Grace workers were exposed to Libby asbestos fibers brought home on the workers' clothing, shoes, and hair if the workers did not shower or change clothes before leaving work.
+Vermiculite exfoliation was reportedly a very dusty operation.
+Members of the households of former Vermiculite of Hawaii workers were exposed to Libby asbestos fibers brought home on the workers' clothing, shoes, and hair if the workers did not shower or change clothes before leaving work.
 Family members or other household contacts could have been exposed to asbestos by direct contact with the worker or by laundering clothing.
-These exposures cannot be quantified without information concerning the levels of asbestos on the workers' clothing and behavior-specific factors (e.g., worker practices, household laundering practices).
-However, exposure to asbestos resulting in asbestos-related disease in family members of asbestos industry workers has been well-documented [33, 34].
-Asbestos exposure in family members of Libby vermiculite workers has also been documented [18].
+These exposures cannot be quantified without information concerning the levels of asbestos on the workers' clothing and behavior-specific factors (for example, worker practices and household laundering practices).
+However, exposure to asbestos resulting in asbestos-related disease in family members of asbestos industry workers has been well-documented [43, 44].

-Household contact pathway (recent past: 1989-2002 timeframe)
+Household contact pathway (recent past: 1983-2001 timeframe)

-Workers at the site may have been exposed to residual asbestos fibers associated with vermiculite processing equipment or soil on the site.
-The amount of asbestos contamination brought home by these workers was likely very low.
-Therefore, the exposure pathway for household members who had contact with the workers or their clothing is considered no apparent public health hazard.
+Workers at the site may have been exposed to residual asbestos fibers associated with vermiculite processing buildings or soil on the site.
+Data are not available to characterize potential exposures to household members who had contact with these workers or their clothing.
+These workers may have taken home very low concentrations of asbestos.
+This exposure is considered no apparent public health hazard for household members who had contact with the workers or the workers' clothing.

-Household contact pathway (present/future timeframe)
+Household contact pathway (present-after December 2001/future timeframe)